From awareness to post-purchase, no two buyer’s journey stages are the same.

 When devising a content strategy, you’ll want to be sure to tailor content for each stage of that journey to expertly nurture and guide those prospects directly to a sale.
 It’s no easy task, but it makes closing deals a heck of a lot easier (and usually quite a bit faster).
 Your sales team will thank you, and so will your bottom line.
 Here’s how you do it.

 Understanding the Buyer’s Journey

 The buyer’s journey is a marketing framework defined as the multistage psychological process people go through on their way to making a purchasing decision.
 It’s similar to a sales funnel.
-The important difference is that the sales funnel framework approaches the process from the seller’s perspective; the buyer’s journey approaches it from the customer’s point of view.
-And that perspective is critical to telling the best sales stories to meet a person exactly where they are, so you can drive them to where you’d like them to be.
+The important difference is that, while the sales funnel framework approaches the process from the seller’s perspective, the buyer’s journey approaches it from the customer’s point of view.
+And that perspective is critical to communicating the sales messages that meet a person exactly where they are, so you can drive them to a purchase.

 In general, there are four stages in every buyer’s journey that you need to keep in mind when creating content: